 I need time-sensitive sexual or reproductive health care (e.g., birth control, STD testing, abortion services).
 What should I do?

-IIf you don’t have a primary care provider or OB/GYN (or if you have one but don’t currently wish to use them), Planned Parenthood is a great option.
+If you don’t have a primary care provider or OB/GYN (or if you have one but don’t currently wish to use them), Planned Parenthood is a great option.
 Planned Parenthood is using telemedicine like phone and video appointments to expand access to these sorts of services during COVID-19.
 In most places, urgent procedures and visits are still taking place with the appropriate precautions in place to prevent transmission of COVID-19.
 Appointments can be scheduled by phone or on their website.
-You can also take Plan-C by reaching out to a healthcare provider and having it delivered straight to your home.
+No matter where in the U.S. you live, you can also take Plan-C by reaching out to a healthcare provider and having it delivered straight to your home.